-Using Real-Time Text (RTT) on Mac on answering the world
+Using Real-Time Text (RTT) on Mac allows you to make calls too!

-In macOS Big Sur, you have been able to use the real-time text (RTT) protocol for conversational text calls.
+In macOS Monterey, you can use the real-time text (RTT) protocol for conversational text calls.
 In the United States, you can make and receive RTT calls on Macs introduced in 2012 and later, except for the Mac Pro.
 With RTT, you can transmit conversational text as it is typed or created.
-The newest technologies that make this possible include instant messaging, Text over IP, and IP-relay.
+The newest technologies that make this possible include instant messaging, Text over IP, and IP relay.
 Here's how to do it.

-To use RTT on Mac, you much have macOS Mojave 10.14.2 or later.
+To use RTT on any of our favorite Macs, you must have macOS Mojave 10.14.2 or later.
 It would help if you also had an iPhone with a carrier plan from AT&T, T-Mobile, or Verizon.
 Standard voice call rates apply.

 How to set up RTT on Mac

-To use RTT on Mac, you must first set up Wi-Fi calling on your iPhone and make sure to add your Mac as one of the other devices to be used for Wi-Fi calling.
+To use RTT on Mac, you must first set up Wi-Fi calling on your iPhone and add your Mac as one of the other devices to be used for Wi-Fi calling.

 From there: